Efficiency wage: Empirical literature

 Fehr et al. state that "Our preferred interpretation of firms’ wage-setting behavior is that firms voluntarily paid job rents to elicit non-minimum effort levels."
 Although excess supply of labour created enormous competition among workers, firms did not take advantage.
 In the long run, instead of being governed by competitive forces, firms’ wage offers were solely governed by reciprocity considerations because the payment of non-competitive wages generated higher profits.
-Thus, both firms and workers can be better off when they rely on stable reciprocal interactions.
+Thus, firms and workers can be better off relying on stable reciprocal interactions.
 That is to say, when the demands of enterprises and workers reach a balance point, it is stable and developing for both parties.

-That reciprocal behavior generates efficiency gains has been confirmed by several other papers e.g. Berg, Dickhaut and McCabe (1995) - even under conditions of double anonymity and where actors know even the experimenter cannot observe individual behaviour, reciprocal interactions and efficiency gains are frequent.
-Fehr, Gächter and Kirchsteiger (1996, 1997) show that reciprocal interactions generate substantial efficiency gains.
-However the efficiency-enhancing role of reciprocity is, in general, associated with serious behavioural deviations from competitive equilibrium predictions.
-To counter a possible criticism of such theories, Fehr and Tougareva (1995) showed these reciprocal exchanges (efficiency-enhancing) are independent of the stakes involved (they compared outcomes with stakes worth a week's income with stakes worth 3 months’ income, and found no difference).
+That reciprocal behavior generates efficiency gains has been confirmed by several other papers e.g. Berg, Dickhaut, and McCabe (1995) – even under conditions of double anonymity and where actors know even the experimenter cannot observe individual behaviour, reciprocal interactions, and efficiency gains are frequent.
+Fehr, Gächter, and Kirchsteiger ([1996] 1997) show that reciprocal interactions generate substantial efficiency gains.
+However, the efficiency-enhancing role of reciprocity is generally associated with serious behavioural deviations from competitive equilibrium predictions.
+To counter a possible criticism of such theories, Fehr and Tougareva (1995) showed these reciprocal exchanges (efficiency-enhancing) are independent of the stakes involved (they compared outcomes with stakes worth a week's income with stakes worth 3 months’ income and found no difference).

-As one counter to over-enthusiasm for efficiency wage models, Leonard (1987) finds little support for either shirking or turnover efficiency wage models, by testing their predictions for large and persistent wage differentials.
+As one counter to over-enthusiasm for efficiency wage models, Leonard (1987) finds little support for shirking or turnover efficiency wage models, by testing their predictions for large and persistent wage differentials.
 The shirking version assumes a trade-off between self-supervision and external supervision, while the turnover version assumes turnover is costly to the firm.
-Variation across firms in the cost of monitoring/shirking or turnover then is hypothesized to account for wage variations across firms for homogeneous workers.
+Variation in the cost of monitoring/shirking or turnover is hypothesized to account for wage variations across firms for homogeneous workers.
 But Leonard finds that wages for narrowly defined occupations within one sector of one state are widely dispersed, suggesting other factors may be at work.
 Efficiency wage models do not explain everything about wages.
 For example, involuntary unemployment and persistent wage rigidity are often problematic in many economies.
 But the efficiency wage model fails to account for these issues.

 Mathematical explanation

-Paul Krugman explains how the efficiency wage theory comes into play in a real society.
-The productivity $E(w)$ of individual workers is a function of their wage $w$, and the total productivity is the sum of the individual productivity.
+Paul Krugman explains how the efficiency wage theory comes into play in real society.
+The productivity $E(w)$ of individual workers is a function of their wage $w$, and the total productivity is the sum of individual productivity.